Employment assignments

 Post-entry procedures: When does a foreign national become a tax resident?

-Foreign nationals on visitor visas or technical visas become tax residents after spending 183 days in the country.
+Visitors and foreign nationals under technical visas become tax residents after spending 183 days in the country.

 Post-entry procedures: Labor Booklet